Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingtomlapi.md

 ### Replace  UNet NetworkAnimator => NetworkedAnimator

-UNET’s `NetworkAnimator` is called `NetworkedAnimator` in the MLAPI and works in a similar way.
+Replace  `NetworkAnimator` with `NetworkedAnimator` everywhere in your project.

 ##### UNET Example